atmmoreira/project.house.marketplace/README.md

 <br >

 ## Description
-This is a project to improve my skills with Javascript, React, CSS and Firebase.
+This is a project to improve my skills with React 18.2.0, React Router DOM, Firebase, FireBase Store and Authentication.
 Building a House Marketplace Project.

 ## Screens Layout
 <div align="center">